Josephine (Dilwara) Tucker

 I care passionately about health and well being and have completed many trainings that enable me to work sensitively and knowledgeably with my clients.

 Our journeys through life can bring difficulties and challenges that leave uncomfortable, painful, and life damaging legacies.
 I appreciate that deciding to look for support and help to change this can make you feel anxious and nervous.
 To help you feel at ease I aim to create a caring and compassionate environment where you can safely explore the difficulties that you may be experiencing.

 I value working with people who have found the courage to explore issues which are troubling them, and I recognize that you may feel concerned about sharing personal issues.
-My practice is totally confidential and non-judgmental, and I am currently working with 16yrs + only.
+My practice is totally confidential and non-judgmental.

 I work in a number of different ways - these are about you and what you are experiencing now, and considers aspects of your life that have influenced you.
 I have a number of training's that have given me different skills and "tools" which can help you.
 I tailor these tools to fit who I am working with and the situation you find yourself in, I will talk about these with you and we will agree together which ways would most help you.

 I offer you a no cost, no obligation, initial consultation, which currently will be by phone, to enable you to make a decision about starting therapeutic work.

 Whatever we do, my aim is always to assist you to make positive change so that you feel able to live your life more fully.